-BPM last updated its cite and fine regulations in 2008 (Register 2008, No. 20) to add new Division 13.9, Section1399.696 subsections (c)(61), (d) and (e).
+BPM last updated its cite and fine regulations in 2008 (Register 2008, No. 20) to add new Division 13.9, Section 1399.696 subsections (c)(61), (d) and (e).
 These added authority to cite for failure to produce medical records, increased the maximum fine to \$5,000 with qualifying language mandated to all boards at the time by the Schwarzenegger Administration (which in BPM's practice would tend to elevate cases above the citation level, i.e., to the filing of an Accusation), and authority to cite for a failure to comply with a term and condition of probation.

-31 BPM does not utilize citation and fine against technical violations such as forgetting to notify the Board 32 promptly of address changes.
+BPM does not employ citation and fine against simple technical violations such as forgetting to notify the Board promptly of address changes.
 The executive officer routinely issues the preliminary citation at the \$2,500 amount, which typically obtains the licensee's attention.
 All eight of the citations issued in the three FYs covered in Table 9c were initially \$2,500 prior to the informal conference, which provides the licensee an opportunity to tell their side of the story and agree to any compliance indicated.

-37 BPM will withdraw the citation or significantly reduce the fine following the informal conference based on compliance obtained, if the doctor evidences good faith as is often the case.
+BPM will withdraw the citation or significantly reduce the fine following the informal conference based on compliance obtained, if the doctor evidences good faith as is often the case.
 Thus it becomes an educational process winning the licensee's understanding and higher standard in the future.
 Of the eight citations in Table 9c, five were withdrawn based on compliance and evidence obtained at the informal conference.
 Of the three not withdrawn, two of the fines were reduced to \$500.
 In the third, the licensee paid the \$2,500 without requesting an informal conference.
+Including one \$500 payment received in October 2011, all citations have been paid in full.

-44 36.
-How many informal office conferences, Disciplinary Review Committees reviews and/or Administrative Procedure Act appeals in the last 4 fiscal years?
+36. How many informal office conferences, Disciplinary Review Committees reviews and/or Administrative Procedure Act appeals in the last 4 fiscal years?

-46 In the past four fiscal years there were seven (7) informal office conferences and no Administrative Procedure 47 Act appeals.
+In the past four fiscal years there were seven (7) informal office conferences and no Administrative Procedure Act appeals.
 The Board does not utilize Disciplinary Review Committees.

-- 1 37.
-What are the 5 most common violations for which citations are issued? - 2 In the past four fiscal years, the most frequently cited violation in BPM's citations (four issued in the past four - 3 fiscal years) has been B&P Code Section 2266 (Failure to Maintain Adequate Records).
-The only other three - 4 violations that have been cited are one citation issued for §2225.5 (Failure to Release Patient Records), two - 5 citations issued for §2234 (Unprofessional Conduct), and two citations issued for §2264 (Aiding Unlicensed - 6 Practice of Medicine). - / - 8 38.
-What is average fine pre and post appeal? - 9 The average fine was \$1,167 (one at \$2,500 and two at \$500).
-There were no appeals to an Administrative - 10 Procedure Act hearing before an Administrative Law Judge, so the post appeal amount remained the same.
+37. What are the 5 most common violations for which citations are issued?

+In the past four fiscal years, the most frequently cited violations in BPM's three final citations, post-informal conference, have been B&P Code Sections 2266 (Failure to Maintain Adequate Records and 2234 (Unprofessional Conduct).
+Each of these violations was cited twice, in total.

+38. What is average fine pre and post appeal?

+The average fine was \$1,167 (one at \$2,500 and two at \$500).
+There were no appeals to an Administrative Procedure Act hearing before an Administrative Law Judge, so the post appeal amount remained the same.

-- 12 39.
-Describe the board's use of Franchise Tax Board intercepts to collect outstanding fines. - 13 None to date.
+39. Describe the board's use of Franchise Tax Board intercepts to collect outstanding fines.

+None to date.
 As part of the Medical Board, BPM utilizes MBC discipline coordination and enforcement staff offices, and the Attorney General's Health Quality Enforcement Unit, as necessary.
+As indicated, all final fine amounts were paid in full.

-17 Cost Recovery and Restitution
+Cost Recovery and Restitution

-- 19 40.
-Describe the board's efforts to obtain cost recovery.
-Discuss any changes from the last review. - 20 While part of the Medical Board, and though utilizing MBC staff for enforcement, BPM has cost recovery authority (B&P §2497.5) while MBC does not (B&P §125.3(k)).
+40. Describe the board's efforts to obtain cost recovery.
+Discuss any changes from the last review.

+While part of the Medical Board, and though utilizing MBC staff for enforcement, BPM has cost recovery authority (B&P §2497.5) while MBC does not (B&P §125.3(k)).

-- BPM's precedent-setting cost recovery program was established by SB 1503 [Statutes of 1984, Chapter 695] and amended by SB 1879 [Statutes of 1986, Chapter 655]. - 24 and amended by SB 1879 [Statutes of 1986, Chapter 655].
+BPM's precedent-setting cost recovery program was established by SB 1503 [Statutes of 1984, Chapter 695] and amended by SB 1879 [Statutes of 1986, Chapter 655].

-26 BPM's Manual of Disciplinary Guidelines and Model Disciplinary Orders provides that cost recovery is a standard condition for all cases:
+BPM's Manual of Disciplinary Guidelines and Model Disciplinary Orders provides that cost recovery is a standard condition for all cases: